What is a DNA test?

 The dilute gene affects the distribution of melanin granules within the hair shaft and changes black to grey, chocolate to lilac, red to cream and cinnamon to fawn

 - DD – The cat does not carry the dilute gene

 - Dd – The cat is a dominant (black, chocolate, red or cinnamon) colour but carries the dilute gene

 - dd – The cat is dilute

 The gene for long hair is recessive, which means the cat must carry two copies of the gene (one from each parent) for the trait to show.
-It is possible for a shorthaired cat (we will use an uppercase S to show that it is dominant) to carry the longhaired gene (characterised by a lowercase s, which signifies it is recessive).
+A shorthaired cat (we will use an uppercase S to show that it is dominant) can carry the longhaired gene (characterised by a lowercase s, which signifies it is recessive).
 So genetically, the shorthaired cat carrying the longhair gene would be Ss (remember, each cat carries two genes, one from the mother and one from the father.

 - SS – Shorthaired cat

 - Ss – Shorthaired cat carrying the longhair gene